Mark Brunell: College career

-Brunell would be given opportunity to lead series on a part-time basis in the remainder of Husky games as the season progressed, typically at least one drive in each 2nd quarter in addition to the second half.
-The 1991 Washington team defeated every regular season opponent with most games providing plenty of playing time for younger and back up players.
+Brunell would be given an opportunity to lead series on a part-time basis in the remainder of Husky games as the season progressed, typically at least one drive in each 2nd quarter in addition to the second half.
+The 1991 Washington team defeated every regular-season opponent with most games providing plenty of playing time for younger and backup players.

 On January 1, 1992, Brunell played a small role (throwing a touchdown pass to Mario Bailey) in Washington's second straight Rose Bowl victory, this time over Michigan.
 Washington finished the season ranked first in the coaches poll, winning the National Championship, and 2nd in the Associated Press poll, behind undefeated Miami.

 In 1992, with two successful quarterbacks returning (Hobert and Brunell), Brunell was unable to wrestle the starting QB spot away from Hobert and as such contributed in a limited role during their first eight games (all wins).
 However, during the week of November 2, 1992, the Los Angeles Times ran an exposé on Washington football wherein current starter Hobert was implicated in actions seemingly in violation of NCAA rules.
 As a result, Hobert was immediately suspended and Brunell was thrust back into the starting role for the Huskies.
-Now a senior, Brunell steered the devastated Huskies to one win in their last three regular season games.
+Now a senior, Brunell steered the devastated Huskies to one win in their last three regular-season games.
 The Huskies, however, again won the Pac-10 and Brunell started his second Rose Bowl game, this time against Michigan.

 In 2015, Brunell was inducted into the Rose Bowl Hall of Fame.